Corporate Governance

 The Board is responsible for the overall leadership and effective management of the Company, setting the Company’s values and standards, and ensuring maintenance of a sound system of internal control and risk management.
 The Board is also responsible for approving Company policy and its strategic aims and objectives as well as approving the annual operating and capital expenditure budgets.
 The Board supports the concept of an effective Board leading and controlling the Company and believes that its members have a well-established culture of strong corporate governance and internal controls that are appropriate and proportional to the Company’s culture, size, complexity and risk.

-All directors bring a wide range of skills and international experience to the Board, which holds meetings on a regular and continuous bases.
 The Chairman is primarily responsible for the workings of the Board and for the running of the business and implementation of the Board strategy and policy.
 The Chairman is assisted in the managing of the business on a day-to-day basis by the Board and the Company’s key advisors.

 The Board has a formal schedule of regular meetings where it approves major decisions and utilises its expertise to advise and influence the business.
 The Board will meet on other occasions as and when the business demands.